rus0000/jsinheritance/README.md

 Note that `name` is own property of `donald`, though it is created with `Duck` constructor.
 This is because `Duck` constructor is invoked with `Duck.call(this, name)`, where `this` points to newly created object inside `TalkingDuck` constructor and then passed down as an invocation context to `Duck` constructor.
 See [MDN call() reference](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Function/call)

 ## Prototype pollution
-Prototype pollution is changing properties of objects in a prototype chain, affecting all other existing instances.
+Prototype pollution is changing properties of objects taking part in a prototype chain, affecting all other existing instances.
+Usually these objects are of type `SomeConstructor.prototype`.
+Setting properties values on them makes these properties visible for all instances of `SomeConstructor` and its descendant constructors resulting in unpredictable or undesired behaviours.
-The rule of thumb, is not to put properties on a constructor prototype object.
-Only initialize them inside constructor function body.
-Constructor prototype should have only methods.
+Another case is an incorrect constructor function design.
+The rule of thumb, is not to put value holding properties on a constructor prototype object, but only initialize them inside constructor function body.
+Constructor prototype should contain only methods.

 **Wrong!**
 ```javascript